Yasho-7/backtesting_api_client/README.md

-​​**Backtest API Client**
+# **Backtest API Client**

 `backtest_api_client` is a Python library that provides a simple client for interacting with a backtest API.
-It allows users to retrieve equity data for specific symbols and date ranges.
+It allows users to retrieve equity and cryptocurrency data for specific symbols and date ranges.

 ## **Features**

 - Fetches equity data for specified symbols.
+- Fetches cryptocurrency data for specified symbols.
 - Supports different data intervals (`min` for minute-level and `D` for daily).

 ## **Installation**